PLU Alumni Travel Opportunities

 2019 Galápagos and Ecuador Alumni Travel Seminar

 The Galápagos Islands are without question one of the great destinations in the world.
-Join Faculty Tour Leader Dr. Charles Bergman, Professor Emeritus, Department of English and Environmental Studies on a PLU Alumni Travel Seminar designed expressly for alumni and friends.
-Experience the charm and incredible importance of these islands with other graduates, and do it the PLU way—passionate faculty leaders, authentic experiences, intimate attention to nature and animals and culture, short readings chosen to deepen and enrich our experience.
+Faculty Tour Leader Dr. Charles Bergman, Professor Emeritus, Department of English and Environmental Studies led a PLU Alumni Travel Seminar designed expressly for alumni and friends.
+They experiences the charm and incredible importance of these islands with other graduates, and do it the PLU way—passionate faculty leaders, authentic experiences, intimate attention to nature and animals and culture, short readings chosen to deepen and enrich our experience.
 Central themes include evolution, conservation and environmental awareness.
 This seminar will include an itinerary with suggested readings and discussions.

 The program included seven nights on a ship in the Galápagos Islands, stays in Quito and visits to the wonderful colonial center of town, and two nights in the nearby forests of the Andes Mountains.
 For those interested, there were optional excursions to Peru: Cusco, the Inca Trail, the Sacred Valley, and Machu Picchu.
 Galápagos Islands—7 nights, Andes mountains—2 nights, Quito—3 nights.
 Peru and Machu Picchu—7 nights.